-The length frequencies and percentages by sex for 2014 are shown in the Table 4.
+The length frequencies and percentages by sex for 2015 are shown in the Table 4.
 These length frequencies are split into males, primiparous females, multiparous females and ovigerous.
 The table 5 shows also the male percentage in number in the historical series from 1995 to present.
-From this table it can be observed the increase of male percentage, getting in 2005 the highest value in the historical series (75%), with the exception of 1998 (which can not be compared as it was before said).
-From 2006 the male percentage decreased showing in 2014 the second lowest value recorded in the historical series of the EU surveys (28.9 %).
+In spite of the annual variability, from this table two different periods can be observed before and after 2005 with high and low male percentages respectively.

-The Fig. 6 shows the length distribution by sex on EU Flemish cap 2005-2014 surveys.
-In 2004 year the youngest modal group (age 1) was well represented with a modal length about 9-10 mm.
+The Fig. 6 shows the length distribution by sex on EU Flemish cap 2005-2015 surveys.
 With the exception of 1998, where a lesser mesh size was used in the survey (25 mm.), the most important modal size in the historical series occurred in 2002 and 2005 around 18 and 16.5 mm CL respectively.
 Since 2006 the importance of the youngest individuals decreased markedly and from 2009 the lack of strong year classes and the successive bad recruitments in the last years have caused a drastic fall in the frequencies of practically all the length groups compared with those obtained in previous years.
-In 2014 the absence of strong year classes persisted and the decrease of biomass was mainly caused by the depletion of both sexes.
+In 2015 the absence of strong year classes persisted and the decrease of biomass was mainly caused by the depletion of both sexes.